PotentiaRobotics/control-system/README.md

 # Control System
-Software that is used to control the robot externally.
+Control loops that monitor and manage the robot